philmayes/hypercube-viewer/README.md

 * **Font Size:** The font size for coordinates and corner IDs.
 * **Show coordinates:** Show the coordinates of every point.
 The points may overlap for, say, a cube in orthogonal view.
 Avoid this by using perspective view and/or rotating the object so that every point is at a different place on screen.
 * **Show corner IDs:** Show the internal index number of all corners.
+* **Set line width to 1:** For dimensions of 4 or more, set the line width to 1.
+* **Set line color to gray:** For dimensions of 4 or more, set the line color to gray.

 ### MOVEMENT